Chloe-CSCI/Cook-Book/README.md

 This Project will search for recipes from a recipe search API, and get the information for the user.

 ### Issues
 The issues that I had were mostly in the terminal figuring out how to push the code into GitHub.
+I was able to solve this issue by researching solutions and testing those different solutions in the terminal.

 ## Changes
 The changes that I made to the code were: